 Extremely long warranties don't really help very much in practice as companies go out of business or don't honour their promises, proof of purchase gets lost etc.

-Home improvement product type companies on average go out of business within only 3 years.
+50% of home improvement product type companies go out of business within only 3 years.
 70% are gone within 10 years.

 - What happens during a storm?

 If you live in an area where storms occur with enough severity to force air or water through the unit, and the unit is not installed in a sufficiently sheltered area, you should use the Automatic Storm Valve add-on module.
 This will close the intake when the system detects extreme wind, and prevent the intrusion of air during a storm.
 The unit is installed at a very slight angle so that in the unlikely event any water gets in, it runs back outdoors again.